 - 3 tablespoons water

-- Cut the pork filet into bite sized pieces.
+- Cut the pork into bite-sized pieces.
 Add to slow cooker.

 - Add the beans and onions to the slow cooker.

 - Combine the brown sugar, water, and ketchup in a small bowl and pour into the slow cooker.